People around the world unable to prove their identity.

 We invite three individuals per year to apply for a Fellowship position.
 We request proposals for research, policy development or solutions development based on three or four key themes related to identity or digital identity.
 We’re looking for issues that merit further exposure, discussion, development or research.

 Applicants may be based anywhere, though preference is given to those from the developing world.
 Fellows are supported with a generous one-year stipend and receive logistical and technical support from Yoti.
-Our 2019 program has just closed – read more about the process.
+Click below to read more about what we learnt from the 2019 Programme.

 Digital identity is a relatively new discipline and there is still a lot to learn.